Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-transfer.md

 ### Transfer [POST /transactions/transfer]

-Transfer value between a payment source and a payment destination.
-Currently the `lightrail` and `stripe` rails are supported as `source`s and the `lightrail` rail is supported as a destination.
+Transfer value from a Lightrail or Stripe payment source to a Lightrail payment destination.

 + Request (application/json)